Darkorg69/BetterPunching/README.md

 # Notice
 **This mod is for *Forge* only.**

+# What does this mod do?
+* This mod tries to add basic block bleaking mechanics.
+* This means most blocks now can't be broken without a tool.
+* And if you don't use a tool or even worse, your hands you will get punished.
+* This mod is well suited for modded Hardcore scenarios.

 ## Mod Features
 * Most blocks will now require you to use their proper tool in order to break them.
 * You can no longer punch wood at the start of the game, you need to first craft a **Flint Hatchet**.
 * Unobtainable **Glass** blocks now shatter instantly when you hit them.
 It should work with all modded glass too.
 * Punching any block you can't harvest will hurt you and you will gain **Mining Fatigue** and **Weakness** debuffs.
+* If you can't harvest the block (not using it's proper tool, or having a lower harvest level tool), you just won't be able to break the block.

 ## Mod Effects
 **Bleeding** effect is given when you punch **glass** bare-handed.